 Violins have always been an important part of my work.
-I use several different models which I choose both for their acoustic quality and the inspiration I gain from the beauty of their design and workmanship; my favourite makers include Giuseppe Guarneri del Gesù, Antonio Stradivari, GB Guadagnini and Carlo Bergonzi.
+I use several different models which I choose both for their acoustic quality and the inspiration I gain from the beauty of their design and workmanship; my favourite makers include Giuseppe Guarneri del Gesù, Antonio Stradivari, GB Guadagnini, Paolo Maggini and Carlo Bergonzi.

-Recently I have been commissioned to make violins based on an early Guarneri del Gesù model which is slightly less than full size – perfect for players who have small hands but who were keen to maintain power and richness of sound.
+I have also been commissioned from time to time to make slightly undersized violins.
+For those I have chosen an early Guarneri del Gesù model which is slightly less than full size – perfect for players who have small hands but who were keen to maintain power and richness of sound.

 Whatever model I use, I aim to make violins which are responsive, and that have character and personality from new, developing further as the instrument is played.
 I choose the materials carefully for optimal sound quality and appearance.